The Raincoats: 1994–present

 O'Loughlin persuaded Birch and da Silva to play a show at The Garage in London in March 1994 with Steve Shelley (Sonic Youth) on drums and Anne Wood on violin to celebrate the album re-releases.
 They recorded a session for BBC Radio 1's John Peel, which was released as Extended Play on Paul Smith's Blast First and Shelley's label Smells Like Records.
-Cobain invited them to play on Nirvana's planned UK tour in April, but he died a week before the tour began.
+Cobain invited them to play on Nirvana's planned UK tour in April 1994, but he died a week before the tour began.
 The Raincoats released Looking in the Shadows on Rough Trade/Geffen in 1996, produced by Britpop producer Ed Buller (who had previously worked with Suede and Pulp).
-Musicians included Wood (violin, bass), Heather Dunn (drums) and Pete Shelley (Buzzcocks).
+Musicians included Wood (violin, bass), Heather Dunn (drums), and Pete Shelley (Buzzcocks).

 In 1995, the Tim/Kerr label released a Raincoats compilation, Fairytales.

-Since 1996, the Raincoats have played some special events such as Wyatt's Meltdown in 2001, and Chicks on Speed's 99 Cents album release party in Berlin in December 2003.
+Since 1996, the Raincoats have played some special events, such as Wyatt's Meltdown in 2001, and Chicks on Speed's 99 Cents album-release party in Berlin in December 2003.
 Birch and da Silva recorded a cover version of "Monk Chant" for a tribute album of Monks songs called Silver Monk Time, and performed the song live with the Monks at Berlin's Volksbühne in October 2006.
 They played at Ladyfest in Leeds in April 2007, and the Nuits Sonores Festival in Lyon on 18 May 2007.
 On 28 March 2009, The Raincoats-Fairytales-A Work in Progress, directed by Birch and produced by the Raincoats, was screened at the British Film Institute in London.
 On 25 April, the band performed at Donaufestival in Austria.

 On 9 November 2009, the Raincoats' debut album was reissued on vinyl on We ThRee (the band's own label) in the UK and on the Kill Rock Stars label in the U.S.

 The band performed at Matt Groening's All Tomorrow's Parties festival in May 2010 at Minehead in Somerset.
 The following week, the Raincoats played their debut album live for an ATP Don't Look Back concert at London's Scala, supported by the Raincoats-influenced band Trash Kit.
 On 21 November 2010, the Raincoats performed a concert as part of the PopRally series at MoMA in New York City.
 The band were invited by Jeff Mangum of Neutral Milk Hotel to perform their debut album live at the All Tomorrow's Parties festival in March 2012.
-In December 2011, it was announced that The Raincoats would also appear at the 35 Denton music festival in Texas the same month.
+In December 2011, it was announced that the Raincoats would also appear at the 35 Denton music festival in Texas the same month.

 The Raincoats invited Angel Olsen to collaborate for the 40th anniversary of Rough Trade at London's Islington Assembly Hall on 3 November 2016.

 On 5 October 2017, Jenn Pelly's 33⅓ book The Raincoats, about the band's first album, was published by Bloomsbury.

+On 15 July 2025, Audrey Golden's book Shouting Out Loud: Lives of the Raincoats, the first comprehensive biography on the band, was released.